 We are world-leading in incorporating nonlinear, rate- and temperature-dependent behavior with damage, anisotropy, and history effects in finite element codes.
 We have modeled elastomers, foams, thermoplastics, and thermosets as well as other nonlinear materials.

 We have world-leading expertise in contact mechanics.
 We can implement changes in contact and frictional constitutive behaviors to ensure simulation accuracy and reduce computational demands.
 We also solve contact problems involving adhesion, microscale contact problems involving surface tension, as well as multiphysics contact problems where the contact conditions influence the thermal, acoustic, electromagnetic, and/or fluid flow fields.

 Dynamic simulations and impact analyses require familiarity with the complexities of explicit simulation.
 Veryst has performed numerous explicit impact simulations varying from consumer products to large structures, and can implement strategies for efficient and accurate explicit models.

 Veryst has extensive experience with material anisotropy, ranging from induced anisotropy from manufacturing processes to composite materials.
-The PolyUMod library has explicit anisotropic models, and we have modeled textiles, fiber-reinforced elastomers, and composite materials.

 Simulations require validation.
 Veryst has extensive experience through its laboratory facilities applying targeted experimentation for calibration and validation of finite element simulations.
 Our validation efforts also involve sensitivity and uncertainty analysis.
 We emphasize the need for validation throughout our simulation projects, particularly given their complexity and concomitant uncertainty.